This delicious Green Apple Pie Smoothie uses apples, cider and warming spices to make it taste just like an apple pie. Magical!

 So now we have the green part of our smoothie covered.
 After reading the title you might be wondering when to add the piece of pie to the blender?

-I am sorry, if this is disappointing, but no actual pies were harmed in the making of this smoothie.
-Instead I am using a large apple, all natural apple cider, vanilla and apple pie spice to create the apple pie flavor.
+Well, I am sorry if this is disappointing, but no actual pies were harmed in the making of this smoothie.
+Instead, I am using a large apple, all natural apple cider, vanilla and apple pie spice to create the apple pie flavor.
+Creativity is something that comes naturally to us bakers and this is no exception.

 A word about the apple cider.
 Use the all natural, nothing-but-apples kind here.
 In my grocery store it can be found right in the produce cooler.